amine-el-amrani/MultiThreadDownloader/README.md

 # MultiThreadDownloader

-MultiThreadDownloader is a Python library for downloading files in segments using multithreading.
+MultiThreadDownloader is a Python script that allows you to download files in segments using multithreading.
 This approach speeds up the download process by leveraging multiple threads to download different parts of a file simultaneously.

 ## Features